Menu

 The Vermeer Centrum in Delft is the only place in the world where you can admire actual-size reproductions of Johannes Vermeer’s complete artwork.
 You can learn about Vermeer’s life, family, work, and the city that inspired him.

 The master painter from Delft is particularly famous for his stunning depictions of sunlight.
-Step into the light studio, imagine you are Vermeer at work in the 17th century, and try to see if you can uncover his secret.
+Step into the light studio, imagine you are Vermeer at work in the 17th century, and try to uncover his secret.

 7. Take a Free Walking Tour